 How to Use a Menstrual Cup?

 You may have heard of menstrual cups, and is probably asking yourself: What exactly is it and how does it work?

 Here, you can find everything you need to know about how to use a menstrual cup or Anigan EvaCup – we will explain it all in 6 simple steps.

 What is EvaCup?

-The EvaCup is FDA approved feminine hygiene product, made in US facility, with 100% medical grade silicone – it’s safe and reusable for up to 10 years.
+The EvaCup is FDA registered feminine hygiene product, made in US facility, with 100% medical grade silicone – it’s safe and reusable for up to 10 years.

 Who Invented the Cup?

 According to Wikipedia.com, "Leona Chalmers patented the first usable commercial cup in 1937.
 Later the menstrual cups were patented in 1935, 1937, and 1950.
 The Tassaway brand of menstrual cups was introduced in the 1960s, but it was not a commercial success.
 Early cups were made of rubber.
 Today, both silicone and rubber models are available.
 Most are reusable, though there is at least one brand of disposable menstrual cups currently manufactured."